Visit My Shop

 The best way to hydrate is to sip water consistently.
 Having a designated water cup and keeping it with you ensures water is accessible throughout the day.

-The hydration section has icons to represent lemon water with sea salt (wonderful in the morning!), along with an icon for a smoothie, juice, or protein shake.
+The hydration section has icons representing lemon water with sea salt (wonderful in the morning!) and an icon for a smoothie, juice, or protein shake.
 You can always check those off as normal glasses of water if those are not part of your routine.

 You can use the H20 box to identify your hydration goal for the day (half your body weight in ounces is a good guideline for most) or to record the final amount you consumed that day.
 The most important thing is listening to your body and paying attention to its unique needs.

-Eating foods that make you feel good and fuel you for the day can have a drastic impact on your productivity and happiness.
+Eating foods that make you feel good and fuel you for the day can drastically impact your productivity and happiness.
 The meal planning section can help you plan ahead for meals you love.
 Over time, this section can also help you identify foods that might be disrupting your sleep or causing discomfort, brain fog, or fatigue

 The most important thing to remember is that planners only work if you use them.
-For tips on making The Daily Page part of your daily routine, check out this post.
+Check out this post for tips on making The Daily Page part of your daily routine.
 And for helping choosing which version is right for you, try our selection guide.